Cullen Landis: Biography

 In 1928 Cullen Landis starred in the first 'all talking' motion picture, Lights of New York.
 He confided in a friend that talkies were perfect for musicals and that he was no "song and dance man".
+His final film was The Convict's Code (1930).
 He left Hollywood for Detroit in 1930 to produce and direct industrial films for automobile companies.
 In 1937 he joined the directorial staff of the Jam Handy Picture Service, where he finished his professional career.

 World War II

 During World War II, he served as a captain with US Army Signal Corps producing training films in the South Pacific.
 By war’s end he was twice decorated and promoted to major.
 In the postwar years he made documentaries for the US State Department that took him to the far corners of the world.
 He later directed industrial films for the Jam Handy Corporation.

 Death

 James Cullen Landis died on August 28, 1975, aged 79, at a nursing home in Bloomfield, Michigan, three months after the death of his wife, Jane (née Greiner).